-Areas of expertise: Climate change, geoengineering
+Areas of expertise:

-- started and managed the Climate Corps program;
+- Started and managed the Climate Corps program.

-- staffed a partnership of energy and aluminum companies centered around strategically managing and reducing GHG emissions;
+- Staffed a partnership of energy and aluminum companies centered around strategically managing and reducing GHG emissions.

-- led the development and implementation of partnerships with food service and quick-serve companies to drive improvements in animal agriculture management practices.
+- Led the development and implementation of partnerships with food service and quick-serve companies to drive improvements in animal agriculture management practices.